offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

  * Instance store-backed, where the source EC2 instance has a root device that's an instance store, and that instance store is copied to S3.
  * EBS-backed, where the source EC2 instance has a root device that's an EBS volume, and that EBS volume is copied to an EBS snapshot.

-For instance store-backed AMIs, if the newly create EC2 instance has a larger instance store than the EC2 instance used to create the AMI, some of the space may go unused.
+For instance store-backed AMIs, if the newly created EC2 instance has a larger instance store than the EC2 instance used to create the AMI, some of the space may go unused.
 You'll likely need to manually expand the file system.

 ```{note}
 An AMI is more than a disk / volume image.
 Each AMI may contain multiple volumes.